🚨 No Water? Call Now →

 Aspect Shallow Well Tendency

-Bacteria risk Higher (less filtration)
+Bacteria risk Higher (less natural filtration between surface and water)

-Nitrate risk Higher (agriculture, septic)
+Nitrate risk Higher (agriculture, septic system influence)

-Pesticide risk Higher (surface influence)
+Pesticide risk Higher (surface water influence)

-Hardness Often lower
+Hardness Often lower (less mineral contact time)

-Iron/manganese Variable
+Iron/manganese Variable depending on soil composition

-• Often softer water
+• Often produce softer water with fewer dissolved minerals

-• Lower drilling cost
+• Lower initial drilling cost — typically $5,000 to $15,000

-• Easier to service
+• Easier and less expensive to service pumps

-• More vulnerable to contamination
+• More vulnerable to surface contamination

-• May go dry in drought
+• May go dry during extended drought periods

-• Water level fluctuates seasonally
+• Water level fluctuates significantly with seasons

 Deep Wells (200+ feet)